Today’s burning question: what is power yoga?!?

 1) It reduces stress and contributes to your overall happiness

-As we all hear often, stress just ain’t good for us.
-While power yoga practices may have less of a focus on meditation and mindfulness per se, they can help you reduce your stress and tension in their own way.
-And, power yoga can help improve your general sense of happiness!
+As we all hear often, stress just isn’t good for us.
+While power yoga practices may have less of a focus on meditation and mindfulness per se, they can help you reduce your stress and tension.
+Power yoga can also improve your general sense of happiness!

 Because power yoga is physically more hardcore, it shares many advantages with other intense, stress-reducing, full body workouts, including running or spinning.
 The sweat you’ll get from a solid power yoga session will tire you out and ease your everyday worries.

-The increased speed and intensity of power yoga means that a power yoga workout can release the energy that naturally builds up in your body and mind from day to day.
+The increased speed and intensity of power yoga means that a power yoga workout can release the energy that naturally builds up in your body and mind.
+Per Harvard Health, yoga is a great way to release anxiety and depression — and that energy release is part of that!

-Successfully keeping up with your yoga workouts (and not falling flat on your face mid-class, which is a thing I have done on many occasions) requires you to stay focused on each pose as it comes up.
+Successfully keeping up with your yoga workouts (and not falling flat on your face mid-class, which is a thing I have done on many occasions) requires you to stay focused on each pose.
+Harvard Health confirms the many mental benefits of yoga.

 If you’re thinking about that road trip you still have to pack for or the babysitter you still need to call for the weekend, you’re probably going to get distracted and lose some of that balance and steadiness!
 Just because power yoga is a little more fun and upbeat than its slower counterparts doesn’t mean that it needs any less of your focus.

-Practicing that level of focus while in yoga class can help you learn to be more present.
-And, you’ll be more aware of tasks and experiences in other aspects of your life.
+Practicing that level of focus can help you learn to be more present.
+You’ll be more aware of tasks and experiences in other aspects of your life.

-4) It helps develop balance — in all kinds of ways
+4) Helps develop balance — in all kinds of ways

-Holding your body in yoga poses for any period of time forces you to develop a better sense of physical balance, but per Yoga Teacher Training, the balance you learn in a yoga workout can also expand to your mind.
+Holding your body in yoga poses for any period of time forces you to develop a better sense of physical balance.
+Per Yoga Teacher Training, the balance you learn in a yoga workout can also expand to your mind.

-This balance makes it easier to stay in control in the middle of stressful situations.
+This balance makes it easier to stay in control in stressful situations.
 We all could use a little more of that, amirite?

 I’m not seeing this anywhere on the Yoga Teacher Training site, but I also can’t help but think that doing power yoga is an awesome way to practice a little more self-love and boost your self-confidence.

-High-energy, full body workouts have a way of making me feel stronger, more powerful, and — as a result – better about myself.
+High-energy, full body workouts have a way of making me feel stronger, more powerful, and better about myself.
 My experience lines up with that!

 What are you waiting for?